Coupang Inc. (CPNG) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Coupang Inc. (CPNG) is $23.11, which is $8.63 above the current market price.
-The public float for CPNG is 1.58B and currently, short sellers hold a 1.16% of that float.
-On February 22, 2023, CPNG’s average trading volume was 6.83M shares.
+The average price suggested by analysts for CPNG is $23.11, which is $8.75 above the current market price.
+The public float for CPNG is 1.58B, and currently, shorts hold a 1.16% of that float.
+The average trading volume for CPNG on February 27, 2023 was 6.90M shares.

 Analysts’ Opinion of CPNG